roopeshor/C/README.md

 # C

+> A p5.js like library that brings some of the powers of Manim in to the web.

-JavaScript library for drawing figures & diagrams and also animation.
-You could save the canvas as image.
+This library can be used for drawing figures & diagrams and also animation.
+You could later save the canvas as image.

 ## Installation